It’s no secret to those who know me well that my marriage isn’t perfect. Whose is, really? 🙂

 So, how can you buy a Valentine’s Day card for your husband when it feels like a lie to even say a simple, “I love you” or “You’re wonderful?”

-There are no Valentine’s Day cards that talk about staying committed even though marriage really stinks right now.
+There are no Valentine’s Day cards that talk about staying committed even though marriage is hard right now.

 There are no Valentine’s Day cards that talk about how you weep at night, yet you hold onto hope for better days.